 The final grand French building in Ho Chi Minh City is City Hall.
 Above left is City Hall with a statue of Ho Chi Minh in front, and above right is Ho Chi Minh Square, where I took the picture on the left.

 This, building, known as either Independence or Reunification Hall, is Ho Chi Minh City’s most famous post-colonial era building.
 This was the home of the president of South Vietnam and was built during the Vietnam War, after the colonial era Norodom Palace was destroyed by rebels.
-Today, this building is not used much.
+Today, the building is not used much.

 Minus lots of Vietnam War relics, which we will cover in another post, Ho Chi Minh didn’t have much besides food and architecture.
 But we did find this beautiful park, a peaceful oasis right in the center of the city.